Sedgwick Gardens: Building

 The interiors of Sedgwick Gardens include solid mahogany doors, brass hardware, and limestone-marble in the octagonal lobby.
 Two dozen Moorish-style arches and columns, the six-sided skylight, and the restored octagonal fountain enhance the space.
 In the center rear of the lobby a small staircase leads to the first floor, just up half a story.
 In the style of the 1930s, dinettes replaced the large formal dining rooms in all 120 apartments.
 Originally each of these, including the one-bedrooms, contained a Murphy bed, but today only a few remain.

 In the current day, renovations continue to be made by its owners, DARO Realty, Inc., and in particular, attention has been paid to upgrade kitchens while still striving to preserve the apartments’ original architectural elements.
 The restoration included restoration architects and artisans to ensure that the original character of the building has been retained.
 The exterior, lobby and hallways have all been restored.

-Of particular note is the recent renovation of the lobby complete with marble and limestone floors, Moorish-style arches and columns, octagonal water fountain, and enormous hexagonal skylight that allows plenty of natural light.
+Of particular note is the recent renovation of the lobby complete with marble and limestone floors, Moorish-style arches and columns, an octagonal water fountain, and an enormous hexagonal skylight that allows plenty of natural light.